Maceio Alagoas, Brazil Travel Guide

 Combine states for a comprehensive Northeast Brazil experience.

-If you visited during the dry season, consider Festa Junina in June for cultural celebrations.
+If you visited when it's not rainy, consider Festa Junina in June for cultural celebrations.

-If you focused on beaches, a future trip might prioritize Mundaú Lagoon or historical towns.
+If you focused on beaches, a subsequent trip might prioritize Mundaú Lagoon or historical towns.

 Different seasons or experiences offer ongoing appeal for Maceió.